-Most Diverse City In The World
+Most Diverse City in the World 2023

 With the advent of quick, safe transportation and the lure of rich culture and opportunities, many of the world’s cities have become unprecedentedly diverse over the last several decades.
 This sort of global integration is essential for a prosperous society, and will continue to help unify humanity through empathy and respect.
 But the recurring juxtaposition does beg the question: What is the most diverse city in the world?